henrikbrixandersen/irssi-prowl/README.md

 ## Features

-* Notifications on all hilights
+* Notifications on hilights
 * Notifications on private messages
 * Notifications on private actions (``/me``)
 * Setting for always sending notifications, never sending notifications or only sending notifications when Irssi is marked as being away (default)
 * Manual notifications using the ``/prowl`` command
+* Regular expressions for including/excluding channels/nicks
 * Customizable priority levels for Prowl notifications
 * Customizable IRC URLs for Prowl notifications (useful for quickly pointing your local iOS IRC client to the right server and channel)
 * Customizable event strings for Prowl notifications

-## Planned Features

-* Include/exclude channel/nick regular expressions setting

 ## Installation